-Rabies is a very serious and usually fatal disease caused by one of a number of rabies viruses.
-The virus infects the brain and nervous system of mammals and is fatal in humans if the disease is not prevented by immunization soon after exposure.
+Rabies is a very serious and usually fatal disease caused by the rabies virus.
+The virus infects the brain and nervous system.
+It spreads between mammals through contact with saliva and nervous tissue, usually by a bite.
+In humans, rabies can be prevented by immunization soon after exposure.

 Any mammal can be infected by the virus.
 In B.C., only bats carry the rabies virus and other animals are rarely infected.
-In other parts of Canada and North America, rabies can be carried by other species such as raccoons, skunks, foxes and coyotes.
+In other parts of Canada and North America, rabies is present in other species such as raccoons, skunks, foxes and coyotes.
 Worldwide, unimmunized dogs are the most common carrier of rabies virus.

 What are the symptoms of rabies in people?

 - muscle spasm or weakness; and

 The majority of people with rabies die of the disease.